-Any submission made after the published deadline will be penalised: Marks will be deducted at a rate of 1 one mark per day to a maximum of 5 marks for e-tivities submitted up to 5 days after the deadline.
-E-tivities will not be accepted if submitted later than beyond 5 days after the deadline.
+Any submission made after the published deadline will be penalised: Marks will be deducted at a rate of one (1) mark per day to a maximum of 5 marks for e-tivities submitted up to 5 days after the deadline.
+E-tivities will not be accepted if submitted later than 5 days after the deadline.